shuyangsun/design-patterns/README.md

 - If any part of the inherited implementation is not appropriate for new problem, superclass must be rewritten or replaced.

 #### Object Composition

+Object composition are black-box reuse, since it requires clear definition of objects' interfaces and no internal detail is visible (objects are black boxes).

 Pros: